Nikokavouras/Responsive-template-eshop-home-page-/README.md

 # Template-Html5-Css3-Scss-and-JavaScript

-# Basic Steps to ruuning this project:
+# Basic Steps to running this project:

 # 1. Download the project from github in .zip format on your pc